 Aquatic Physical Therapy at UnityPoint Health - Des Moines

-How does aquatic therapy work?
+How does aquatic physical therapy work?

-Aquatic therapy is performed in our SwimEx heated water therapy pool, aiming to rehabilitate patients after injury or those with chronic illness.
+Aquatic physical therapy is performed in our SwimEx heated water therapy pool, aiming to rehabilitate patients after injury or those with chronic illness.
 It uses the resistance and heat of water instead of weights, taking excess pressure off joints for better outcomes while strengthening muscles, improving cardiovascular performance and balance.

 Patients who have had difficulty with traditional physical therapies often show improvement with aquatic therapy.
 The therapy pool is specifically designed with an underwater treadmill, wave generation to provide resistance and video technology for visual feedback.